TEXflip/AppliedRoboticsStudentInterface/README.md

 ##### Parameters

-- `float a` x coordinate the circles center
+- `float a` x coordinate of the circles center
-- `float b` y coordinate the circles center
+- `float b` y coordinate of the circles center
 - `float r` radius of the circle
 - `float x1` segment x coordinate of Point 1
 - `float x2` segment x coordinate of Point 2